 Working on a protected tree

-If you want to carry out work on a protected tree, you will need to submit an application to do so.
+If you want to carry out work on a protected tree, you will need to submit a planning application.

 Apply to carry out work on a protected tree

-The quickest and easiest way to apply to carry out work on a protected tree is through the government’s planning website.
-You can complete forms, send your plans and documents online.
+The quickest and easiest way to apply to carry out work on a protected tree is through the government’s Planning Portal website.
+You will need to set up an account and select "Tree Works: Tress in conservation areas or subject to TPOs" from the list.